Dogger Bank Wind Farm: Dogger Bank C

-Dogger Bank C will use GE Haliade 14 MW turbines.
+Dogger Bank C (formerly "Dogger Bank Teesside A") will use GE Haliade 14 MW turbines.
 Installation of the turbines is set to begin in 2025 with completion of the overall project in 2026.
-Similar to Dogger Bank A&B, a 15-year Power Purchase Agreement was agreed in November 2021.
+Similar to Dogger Bank A and B, a 15-year Power Purchase Agreement was agreed in November 2021.
 All output (estimated at 18 TWh/year) from A, B and C were thus in contract, a stepping stone towards financing.

-As a first for UK offshore wind, Dogger Bank C onshore converter station was among the winners of an auction to provide the cheapest options for reactive power to stabilize the grid and reduce grid cost.
+As a first for UK offshore wind, Dogger Bank C onshore converter station was a winner of an auction to provide the affordable options for reactive power to stabilize the grid and reduce grid cost.
 The converter will provide up to 200 megavolt amperes with a price of 0.34 £/MVAr/SP from April 2025 and ten years on.

+As of 27 July 2026, Dogger Bank Windfarm Ltd. reported in its "Weekly Notice of Operations – Rev 096" that all 87 foundation and transition pieces and 58 out of 87 inter array cables were installed.

 Sofia

-Sofia will use 100 Siemens Gamesa 14 MW turbines.
-Offshore construction is set to begin in 2023 with completion of the overall project in 2026.
+Sofia (formerly "Dogger Bank Teesside B") will use 100 Siemens Gamesa 14 MW turbines.
+Offshore construction was set to begin in 2023 with completion of the overall project in 2026.
 44 turbines use recyclable blades made in Hull.

+As of 22 June 2026, RWE Renewable UK Wind Service Ltd. reported in its "Weekly Notice of Operations no 025 of 2026" that all foundations, wind turbine generators and inter array cables were installed.

+On 16 August 2026, the Sofia Windfarm started generating electricity.

 Dogger Bank South

 RWE is moving forward with two new offshore wind farms in the Dogger Bank area, Dogger Bank South West and Dogger Bank South East.
 Each will have a capacity of 1.5 GW generation.
 Following the Round 4 leasing process, RWE obtained approval from the UK Secretary of State for Business, Energy and Industrial Strategy (BEIS) to enter into an Agreement for Lease with The Crown Estate in summer 2022.
 In December 2023, RWE and UAE firm Masdar signed an agreement to develop a 3GW windfarm at Dogger Bank South.
+In January 2026, RWE and Masdar won a CfD auction for 3 GW to be delivered in 2030/2031 (first phase).
+Planning permission was received in May 2026.